mlstyszynski/techfest2019/README.md

 ### Lab objectives

-The goal of the present lab is to build the overlay **Edge Routed Bridging** fabric architecture using the Juniper QFX series EVPN-VXLAN technologies in order to deliver L2 active/active forwarding within the datacenter between the BMS servers and VMs.
+The goal of the present lab is to build the overlay **Edge Routed Bridging** fabric architecture using the Juniper QFX series EVPN-VXLAN technologies in order to deliver L2/L3 distributed tenant system forwarding within the datacenter fabric.
+The tenant systems (TS) can be BMS (Bare Metal Servers) or Virtual-Machines.

 The ZTP process was already conducted for the present fabric so the first step is to onboard the devices from the topology and create an overlay iBGP fabric.